-- For it’s necessary for factions(119)“factions” this Greek word refers to a division of a religious group that is separated from the main group and follows its own tenants.
+- For it’s necessary for there to be factions13“factions” this Greek word refers to a division of a religious group that is separated from the main group and follows its own tenants.
 It’s often translated “sect” in the context of the Pharisees and Sadducees being a sect of Judaism.
-Modern denominations are a good example of “sects” of Christianity. to be among you so the genuine(120)“genuine” This Greek word was used to describe coins that had been verified to not be counterfeit or corrupted. ones among you might become evident.
+Modern denominations are a good example of “sects” of Christianity. among you so the genuine14“genuine” This Greek word was used to describe coins that had been verified to not be counterfeit or corrupted. ones among you might become evident.

-- Therefore, when you’re assembling at the same place, it’s not to eat the Lord’ supper.
+- Therefore, when you’re assembling at the same place, it’s not to eat the Lord’s supper.

 - Don’t do that!
 For don’t you have houses to eat and to drink?
 Or do you scorn the church of God and shame the men who have nothing?
 What should I tell you?
 Should I commend you in this?
 I don’t commend you!